-“The SAIM Coalition works to limit the burden of out-of-pocket by advocating for laws and regulations that require insurers to offer copay only cost-sharing insurance products in which the copays are proportionate to formulary tiers.”
+“The SAIM Coalition works to limit the burden of out-of-pocket by advocating for laws and regulations that require insurers to offer copay only cost-sharing insurance products in which the copays are proportionate to formulary tiers.”1

 Copay Accumulator Adjustment Programs

-Their contention is that if a patient has little to no personal share of the costs, they would have no incentive to consider generic alternatives, formulary, or preferred drugs and would likely not think twice about getting unnecessary tests, procedures, and labs.
+Their contention is that if a patient has little to no personal share of the costs, they will have no incentive to consider generic alternatives, formulary, or preferred drugs and would likely not think twice about getting unnecessary tests, procedures, and labs.

 CMS’ 2021 Notice of Benefit and Payment Parameters Rule allows health insurers to exclude manufacturer copay assistance from a patient’s annual out of pocket maximum.
 NHF submitted comments to CMS opposing this change in policy.

 In recent years legislation banning the use of third-party copay assistance has been introduced in some states, including New Hampshire and California.
-NHF has assisted chapters where necessary to oppose such legislation.
+NHF has assisted chapters when necessary to oppose such legislation.
 In 2017 the New England Bleeding Disorders Advocacy Coalition successfully turned back an attempt to move a copay assistance ban bill in the New Hampshire state legislature.